Axway/streams-open-docs/content/en/docs/install/amplify-central-integration.md

 description: Connect Streams to Amplify Central to leverage tools like the Amplify Marketplace, where you can expose your Streams assets.
 ---

-Follow this section to integrate Streams with [Amplify Central](https://docs.axway.com/bundle/amplify-central/page/docs/index.html).
-You will enable a discovery agent to expose topics and subscriptions on Amplify Central, and a traceability agent to [track subscriptions usage](https://docs.axway.com/bundle/amplify-central/page/docs/get_actionable_insights/index.html).
+Follow this section to integrate Streams with [Amplify Central](https://docs.axway.com/bundle/amplify-central/page/docs/index.html) by enabling a discovery agent to expose topics and subscriptions on Amplify Central and a traceability agent to [track subscriptions usage](https://docs.axway.com/bundle/amplify-central/page/docs/get_actionable_insights/index.html).

 ## Prerequisites